zukars3/pdfViewer/README.md

 * Delete a document

-The app uses MySQL as its database and bootstrap for frontend, the code is PSR-2 valid and this repository has StyleCI connected to it
+The app uses MySQL as its database and bootstrap for frontend, the code is PSR-2 valid and this repository has StyleCI and Scrutinizer connected to it

 Under the hood: